Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Zhaney24/README.md

 Software Design Principles:

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
 Modularity is a fundamental design principle in software engineering aimed at creating software in a way that minimizes dependencies among the components of a system.
 This helps to localize the impact of changes, simplifies maintenance, and enhances the understandability of the system.
+Modularity allows for a deduction of service costs by grouping components based on similiary and dependency, making it easier to perform repair and maintenance.
+By breaking down the software into independent modules, you can more easily adapt, extend, or replace parts of the system without affecting others (this greatly enhances scalability).
 Testing in Software Engineering:

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?
+Testing is crucial to ensure that the quality standards and functional requirements are met, There are different levels of testing, let me unpack them.
+1. Unit testing - this tests individual components of software.
+2. Integration testing - Testing interactions between different components or subsystems.
+3. System testing - this tests the entire software system as a whole.
+4. Acceptance testing - testing the software against user requirements to ensure it meets user needs.
 Version Control Systems:

 What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.